jonspraggins/MMM-CAH-RSS/README.md

 # MMM-CAH-RSS
 Display a Calvin and Hobbes Comic on your MagicMirror.
+Derived from a modified MMM-RSS-FEED Module.

 ## Installing the module